Gwynsav/gwileful/.github/README.md

 made my own icons for everything here.
 But still, I used them in the past and as reference making my own icons, so I think they're still worth a mention.
 - [Fairfax](https://www.kreativekorp.com/software/fonts/fairfaxhd/), the beautiful font
-from KreativeKorp used for UI as well as terminal.
+from KreativeKorp used for UI as well as terminal, in the past.
+- [sakuya](https://codeberg.org/moseni/bitmap-fonts).
+Creator of the `koishi` and `satori` fonts used in this rice currently, as well as help making my own icon font, used here.

 Individuals:
 - [Stardust-kyun](https://github.com/Stardust-kyun/dotfiles), references and some widgets.